National Guard Benefits Access Enabled with Extended Orders

 Oh, What a Difference a Day Makes

-You may have noticed that there’s a lot going on these days.
+You may have noticed that a lot is going on these days.
 Nations across the world are fighting against a pandemic, the likes of which we’ve not seen in a generation.
 We have doctors and nurses on the front lines, treating those who have contracted COVID-19.
-We have researchers and scientists working around the clock to find something that can help in this fight.
+Researchers and scientists are working around the clock to find something that can help in this fight.
 To top it all off, the governors of all 50 states have activated components of their Army and Air National Guard.

-Under a Title 32 activation, the Guard units are primarily active duty, but within their state boundaries.
-Under Title 32, the governor has the ability to place a Soldier into full-time duty, with the state maintaining operational control.
+Under a Title 32 activation, the Guard units are primarily active duty but within their state boundaries.
+Under Title 32, the governor has the ability to place a Soldier on full-time duty, with the state maintaining operational control.
 This status is also funded by federal dollars.
 Under this designation, a governor may also use the Guard in a law enforcement capacity.

-Currently, when National Guard Soldiers are activated for more than 30 days, they have access to enhanced benefits, like access to the Tricare medical system while they are on duty.
+When National Guard Soldiers are activated for more than 30 days, they have access to enhanced benefits, like access to the TRICARE medical system while on duty.
 The benefit also extends to their dependents.

 If Guard units are sent on overseas assignments, they receive the same medical care for six months following their mission.
-This ensures that any health issues related to the deployment are taken care of.
-The guidelines for this are espoused in the Transitional Assistance Management Program (TAMP).
+This ensures that any health issues related to the deployment are handled.
+The guidelines are espoused in the Transitional Assistance Management Program (TAMP).

-In addition to medical care, these National Guard soldiers are eligible for a wide range of benefits that affect their retirement and GI Bill benefits.
-In order to qualify for these awesome benefits, the soldiers need to serve under their Title 32 orders for at least 90 days.
+In addition to medical care, these National Guard soldiers are eligible for a wide range of benefits that affect their retirement and GI Bill education benefits.
+In order to qualify for these tremendous benefits, the soldiers must serve under their Title 32 orders for at least 90 days.